-Probate Courts are responsible for resolving disputes over wills, trusts, powers of attorney, conservatorships and guardianships.
-For example, an issue may arise about whether a person had the mental capacity to create or change a will or a trust and disinherit an heir, or there may be a claim that the person who created or changed a will or trust did so because they were was undue influence by a family member, friend or third party.
-Alternatively, you may be a beneficiary of a trust or a will and the trustee or personal representative is not acting in your best interests and you want to protect your right to receive the proceeds of a trust or estate.
+Probate Courts are responsible for resolving disputes over wills, trusts, powers of attorney, conservatorship, and guardianships.
+For example, an issue may arise about whether a person had the mental capacity to create or change a will or a trust and disinherit an heir, or there may be a claim that the person who created or changed a will or trust did so because there was undue influence by a family member, friend or third party.
+Alternatively, you may be a beneficiary of a trust or a will, and the trustee or personal representative is not acting in your best interests and you want to protect your right to receive the proceeds of a trust or estate.
 This type of claim is referred to as a breach of fiduciary duty.
 These are just a few examples.
-Many types of contests are handled by the Probate Courts.
+Many types of litigation are handled by the Probate Courts.

 Was a will or trust changed resulting in your disinheritance?

 Is the trustee or personal representative acting against your interests or not taking care of estate property?

 Was there undue influence that leads to a significant change in a trust or will?

 Was a power of attorney changed and now you are no longer the agent?